scalar/scalar/README.md

 ### With React

 The API Reference package is written in Vue, that shouldn’t stop you from using it in React though!
-We have created a client side (untested on SSR/SSG) wrapper in React:
+We have created a client side wrapper in React:

+> [!WARNING]\
+> This is untested on SSR/SSG!

 ```ts
 import { ApiReferenceReact } from '@scalar/api-reference-react'